hiroki-chen/hiroki-chen/README.md

 Email: etyyuiope [AT] gmail [DOT] com

-Languages: Rust, C++, Python, OCaml, Haskell, Racket, Agda, Coq.
+Languages: Rust, C++, Coq.

-PL, security, and verification.
+Security, systems and verification.

 $$
   (A \simeq B) \simeq (A = B)